miklosme/papers/src/app/home.md

+# Daily Digest (December 13, 2024)

+Hold onto your lab coats, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of what's possible in the world of artificial intelligence.

+First up, we're diving deep into the mind-bending realm of [complex agent beliefs](https://papers.miklos.dev/2412.09407) about rationality.
+Gone are the days of simple common knowledge assumptions!
+This groundbreaking paper introduces RBR graphs, a powerful new tool for modeling the intricate web of higher-order beliefs in multi-agent systems.
+With doxastic rationalizability and efficient graph compression, we're talking about a whole new level of nuanced agent interactions.
+LLM developers, take note – this could be a game-changer for creating more realistic and dynamic AI ecosystems!

+But wait, there's more!
+Are you ready to revolutionize biomedical research?
+Brace yourselves for [BioResearcher](https://papers.miklos.dev/2412.09429), the AI system that's turning the scientific method on its head.
+This multi-agent marvel is tackling everything from literature reviews to experimental design, all powered by the might of large language models.
+With a staggering 63.07% success rate across uncharted research objectives, BioResearcher is not just assisting scientists – it's blazing new trails in automated discovery!

+Last but not least, we're tackling the thorny issue of [conditional approval voting](https://papers.miklos.dev/2412.09005) in multi-issue elections.
+It's a computational minefield, but fear not!
+This paper lays out the roadmap for navigating the complexities of interdependent preferences.
+By introducing clever restrictions on ballot types and dependency structures, we're opening the door to practical implementations of this powerful voting system.
+Multi-agent system designers, this one's for you – get ready to level up your preference aggregation game!

 # Daily Digest (December 12, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a double dose of cutting-edge research that's about to supercharge your understanding of multi-agent systems and secure communication.